cssrmorgan/cssrmorgan/README.md

 - 👋 Hi, I’m @cssrmorgan
-- 👀 I’m interested in Data Analysis
+- 👀 I’m learning in Data Analysis
+- 📫 i'm learning POWER BI for data analysis
 - 🌱 I’m currently learning IBM's Data Analysis
 - 💞️ I’m looking to collaborate on Data Analysis Projects
-- 📫 i'm learning POWER BI for data analysis

 <!---
 cssrmorgan/cssrmorgan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.